dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 1. **Compilers** are programs that consume a program written in high level language and converts them down to machine code which the native CPU is capable of running directly.
 C/C++ is a typical example of a "compiled" language which can be compiled by one of severals implementations of a C/C++ compiler (famous ones being [gcc](https://gcc.gnu.org/) by GNU, [msvc](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B) by Microsoft, [Clang](https://clang.llvm.org/) by Google, [icc](https://software.intel.com/en-us/c-compilers) by Intel etc).

 2. **Interpreters**, on the other hand, reads a high level source program statement-by-statement and executes them in an interpreter while keeping some kind of context alive.
-But very often, a so-called "interpreted language" is not truely interpreted from their source program, rather they are interpreted after the source has been converted down to some form of **intermediate representation**.
+But very often, a so-called "interpreted language" is not truly interpreted from their source program, rather they are interpreted after the source has been converted down to some form of **intermediate representation**.
 Precisely, Python falls into this category.

 <p align="center" style="padding-top: 20px; padding-bottom: 20px;">
     <img src="/public/posts_res/7/process.jpg">